-ASE will drill three soil borings at the locations shown on Figure 2 using a hollow-stem auger drill rig.
+ASE will drill three soil borings at the locations shown on Figure 3.
+The borings will be drilled using a hollow-stem auger drill rig.
 The drilling will be directed by a qualified ASE geologist.
-Undisturbed soil samples will be collected at least every 5-feet, at lithographic changes, and from just above the water table for subsurface hydrogeologic description and possible chemical analysis.
-The samples will be described by the ASE geologist according to the Unified Soil Classification System.
+Undisturbed soil samples will be collected at least every 5-feet, at lithographic changes, and from just above the water table for subsurface hydrogeologic description The samples will be described by the ASE possible chemical analysis. geologist according to the Unified Soil Classification System.
 The samples will be collected in brass tubes using a split-barrel drive sampler advanced ahead of the auger tip by successive blows from a 140-lb. hammer dropped 30-inches.
-Each sample will be immediately removed from the sampler, trimmed, sealed with Teflon tape and plastic caps, secured with duct tape, labeled with the site location, sample designation, date and time the sample was collected, and the initials of the person collecting the sample.
-The samples will be placed into an ice chest containing wet ice for delivery under chain of custody to a CAL-EPA certified analytical laboratory.
+Each sample will be immediately removed from the sampler, trimmed, sealed with Teflon tape and plastic caps, secured with duct tape, labeled with the site location, sample designation, date and time the sample was collected, and the initials of the person collecting the The samples will be placed into an ice chest containing wet ice for delivery under chain of custody to a CAL-EPA certified analytical laboratory.

-Soil from the remaining tubes not sealed for analysis will be removed for hydrogeologic description and will be screened for VOCs with an organic vapor meter (OVM).
+Soil from the remaining tubes not sealed for analysis will be removed for hydrogeologic description and will be screened for volatile compounds with an organic vapor meter (OVM).
 The soil will be screened by emptying soil from one of the tubes into a plastic bag.
 The bag will be sealed and placed in the sun for approximately 10 minutes.
-After the hydrocarbons have been allowed to volatilize, the OVM will measure the vapor through a small hole, punched in the bag.
+After the hydrocarbons have been allowed to volatilize, the OVM will measure the vapor through a small hole punched in the bag.
 These OVM readings will be used as a screening tool only since these procedures are not as rigorous as those used in an analytical laboratory.

-All sampling equipment will be cleaned in buckets with brushes and a TSP or Alconox solution, then rinsed twice with tap water.
-Rinsates will be contained on-site in 55-gallon DOT 17H drums for future disposal by the client.
+All sampling equipment will be cleaned in buckets with brushes and a trisodium phosphate (TSP) or Alconox solution, then rinsed twice with tap water.
+Rinsates will be contained on-site in 55-gallon steel drums until off-site disposal can be arranged.